 In male dogs, a bone called the os penis is located in the penis, surrounding the urethra.
 Urine passes through this hollow bone like water through a pipe.
 Because this area is made of bone, it cannot stretch or expand to accommodate a stone trying to pass.
 A stone blockage of this type leads to an emergency and death if it goes untreated.

-In order to perform this surgery, the male dog must be neutered (which can be done at the time of the urethrostomy).
-The creation of the new opening usually requires removal of the empty scrotum.
+To perform this surgery, the male dog must be neutered (which can be done at the time of the urethrostomy).
+The creation of the new opening usually requires the removal of the empty scrotum.

 While this is not as good an outcome as preventing stone recurrence, at least the emergency obstruction is prevented.

 Calcium oxalate bladder stones can be frustrating.
 Not only do they tend to recur, but following monitoring recommendations involves a visit to the veterinarian's office every three to six months.
 It is up to every owner how rigid to be with guidelines, but keep in mind that the trouble and expense of a stone surgery weigh against the much less trouble and expense of monitoring.

 A new technique of stone removal involves the use of a laser to blast the stone into pieces small enough to pass.
 This option (called laser lithotripsy) is especially useful when the number of stones present is small and/or when a stone is lodged in the urethra and cannot be flushed into the bladder.
 It will not be helpful for a large number of stones as the process would be too time-consuming relative to a more conventional approach but for the right patient, it is less invasive than other procedures.